South Sudan refugees fleeing to Uganda (AP photo)

 This is one of the best orchestrated frauds Museveni has perpetrated on the Western donors, humanitarians, and other ‘save the world’ elites.

-The Global media;The BBC, Telegraph, Voice of America, the Guardian, all the globalist media elite, have named Uganda ‘One of the best places to be a refugee,’ The World Bank has christened the Ugandan refugee policy the world’s ‘most Progressive Approach to Refugee Management’
+The Global media;The BBC, Telegraph, Voice of America, the Guardian, all have named Uganda ‘One of the best places to be a refugee,’ The World Bank has christened the Ugandan refugee policy the world’s ‘most Progressive Approach to Refugee Management’

-This PR was in part led by global humanitarians to get back at European countries whose refugee policies were getting harsher in the wake of the Syria imbroglio and the trans Mediterranean crossings of economic migrants from Africa.
-If a poor county like Uganda can do this much, surely EU nations can and must do better.
+This PR was in part led by global humanitarians to get back at America and European countries whose refugee policies were getting harsher in the wake of the Syria imbroglio and the trans Mediterranean crossings of economic migrants from Africa.
+If a poor country like Uganda can do this much, surely EU nations can and must do better.
 Except that other than providing land (which was previously largely dormant anyway), Uganda doesn’t and CAN’T ‘do’ anything for these people.
 It’s own people are starving.
 The whole operation is bankrolled by the UN and Western money and district officials in ‘host communities’ are remarkably ignorant of anything about these refugees, even the numbers, unless the UNHCR tells them as they are the ones that run the show.
-Anyhow, the sales pitch by the West didn’t move a muscle in Europe.
+It’s highly probable that perhaps even UNHCR doesnt really know the actual numbers.
+Government officials most likely have fudged them to get money to pocket while bragging that their tiny country is managing ‘millions’ of refugees.
+Anyhow, the sales pitch by the West didn’t move a muscle in Europe, it seems.
 Hungary didn’t take the bait.
 Greece didn’t.
 Angela Merkel simply wailed, ‘If only time could be rolled back’ when even her ardent supporters began questioning the wisdom of her open door policy to middle eastern, Muslim refugees.
-And rightly so because mass influx of refugees without proper planning, foresight, imaginative thinking can only be a recipe for disaster.
+And rightly so because besides the contexts being vastly different; politically, culturally, economically and otherwise, mass influx of refugees without proper planning, foresight, imaginative thinking can only be a recipe for disaster.

 The president’s word at a campaign rally can become law overnight which can be enforced with frightening swiftness than a law that has been on the books for 70 years.
-He may informally chide his ministers of some elements of his statecraft and officials the next morning will roll over ‘implementing’ what the president asked to be done.
+He may informally chide his ministers for not working on certain elements of his statecraft and officials the next morning will roll over each other ‘implementing’ what the president asked to be done.
 It’s a one man dictatorship.
 Like in most kleptocracies, there is very little organisation of the State, and most bureaucrats and civil servants, besides stealing, don’t really do any worthwhile work, which is why most public goods are in shambles.
-Things are run very informally especially in State House, the presidne’t residence where he distributes patronage from.
+Things are run very informally especially in State House, the president’s residence where he distributes patronage from.
 The government is most efficient at suppressing threats against its own survival.
-Hence the Army, The Police and a myriad of other security agencies are a little more efficient, though that is also coming into question in light of recent high profile murders
+Hence the Army, The Police and a myriad of other security agencies are a little more efficient, though that is also coming into question in light of recent high profile murders .
+(Security is the only public good that, until recently was working, if you forget for a while the 20-year LRA and ADF’s rampages in Northern western Uganda respectively.
+The country otherwise has been peaceful over the last 15 years).

 Ugandan President, Gen. Yoweri Museveni